Bears-R-Us/arkouda/README.md

 By default, the server listens on port `5555` and prints verbose output.
 These options can be changed with command-line flags `--ServerPort=1234` and `--v=false`

-Memory checking is turned on by default and turned off by using `--memTrack=false`
+Memory tracking is turned on by default and turned off by using `--memTrack=false`

 Logging messages are turned on by default and turned off by using `--logging=false`